Time adaptivity in model predictive control: Numerical example

-Finally, we provide an error analysis for the computation of the approximate solutions using Algorithms~\ref{Alg:NMPC}, \ref{Alg:NMPC_off} and \ref{Alg:NMPC_on} {for different choices of degrees of freedom in time and prediction horizons}. { For this,} we compute the error between the analytical optimal state solution to \eqref{ocpreduced} and its numerical approximation using the different MPC approaches measured in the $L^2(0,T;\Omega)-$norm.
+Finally, we provide an error analysis for the computation of the approximate solutions using an adaptive and an equidistant approach, for different choices of degrees of freedom in time and prediction horizons.
+For this, we compute the error between the analytical optimal state solution to \eqref{mpcocpreduced} on the finite time domain $[0,T]=[0,1]$ and its numerical approximation using the different MPC approaches measured in the $L^2(0,T;\Omega)-$norm.

-We would like to mention that it is not easy to make a completely fair comparison due to the differences in the strategies and the influence of the time grid (and prediction horizon) on the MPC approach.

-In Figure \ref{fig:costoff} we show the error for Algorithms~\ref{Alg:NMPC} and \ref{Alg:NMPC_off}.
-We fixed an equidistant time grid in the first case and an adaptive one with the same number of degrees of freedom and we compare the results for different choices of $N$.
-Depending on whether the layer at $t=0.5$ is a time discretization point or not, the approximation quality can differ strongly {leading to the illustrated zig-zag behavior}.
-Since the exact location of the layer is usually not known a-priorily, an equidistant time grid approach (Algorithm~\ref{Alg:NMPC}) is easy to fail.
-Moreover, we never reach the same level of accuracy of the adaptive grid unless we further increase the number of degrees of freedom in time.
-On the other hand, on the right panel of Figure \ref{fig:costoff} we see how the solution converges increasing the number of degrees of freedom.
-As expected the larger the prediction horizon the better the approximation.

-In Figure \ref{fig:timeoff} we compare the computational time (measured in seconds) for Algorithms~\ref{Alg:NMPC} and \ref{Alg:NMPC_off}.
-Note that the elapsed time for the offline adaptive MPC approach also includes the computational time to generate the adaptive grid.
-As one can see the times are comparable.
-Without any doubts we can conclude that the offline approach with an adaptive prediction horizon leads to faster and more accurate results than using an equidistant grid.

-{ To conclude our comments on the offline approach we show the results of the terms $ \|y - y_d\|_{L^2(0,T;\Omega)}^2$ in the top panels and $\|u\|_{L^2(0,T;\Omega)}^2$ in the bottom panels of Figure~\ref{fignew:cost} comparing the MPC state and control solution for different horizon lengths and degrees of freedom.
-As a reference, we provide the values for the terms using the true state and control solution to the original optimal control problem evaluated on the same meshes (``True'') and the analytical value which is $\|y_{true}-y_d\|_{L^2(0,T;\Omega)}^2 = 26.8197$ and $\|u_{true}\|_{L^2(0,T;\Omega)}^2 = 0.25$ (``Analytical'').
-Moreover, Figure~\ref{fignew:costexemplary} compares the evolution of $\|y(t)-y_d\|_{L^2(\Omega)}^2$ and $\|u(t)\|_{L^2(\Omega)}^2$ over time comparing the MPC state and control solution with the true solution evaluated at the given time grid.}